 Application and outcome figures have been rounded to the nearest five for disclosure control.
 Data has been suppressed where it would disclose fewer than five applications or payments.
-Due to the short time period covered in the publication, some breakdowns of data have had high amounts of suppression applied due to small numbers.
-As future publications will be based on a larger number of applications, there will likely be less small cohorts requiring suppression.

 Missing and duplicate applications

 The data comes from 100% data cut of the case management system.